PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 - Moon (extreme upward moving market)

 ### 4. Download your settings files
-Select the settings dropdown in the center, and choose your settings you want to download.  __It is ok to use the same settings for multiple cases__.
+Select the settings dropdown in the center, and choose your settings you want to download.  __It is ok to use the same settings for multiple market conditions__.
 Click the "DOWNLOAD" button to the right -- __NOT "SAVE"__ -- and all three files (pairs, dca, and indicators) will be downloaded to your browsers default download folder.

 ### 5. Change the extensions of all downloaded files from ".txt" to ".properties"
 You should now have three files for all six cases listed in #3, with the names of your settings.  e.g., ElLoco-PAIRS.properties, ElLoco-DCA.properties, ElLoco-INDICATOR.properties.